 - In the Windows Update window, check for updates and install the available updates.

-In conclusion, feel free to comment below if you have any question concerning the workarounds we mentioned above.
+There you go, your browser error should be fixed by the time you reach the end of this post.
+Feel free to comment below if you have any questions concerning the workarounds we mentioned above.